phacce/halagram-captain-ms-cli/README.md

 ```
 $ captain-ms-cli users_service [options]
 ```
-This creates a service with name 'users_service'. you can specify optional parameters to configure the Service.
+This creates a service with name, 'users_service'.
+You can specify optional parameters to configure the Service.
 Ex
 ```
 $ captain-ms-cli users_service --port 3000 --M User
 ```